QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

 We have also hinted that the pairing is one-to-one, in a sense to be made precise.

-We wish to clarify these ideas, and in doing so it is helpful to begin in an abstract setting, with an arbitrary initial value problem.
+To clarify these ideas, we start in an abstract setting, with an arbitrary initial value problem.

 In this setting we introduce general operator semigroups and their generators.